jwjoel/DeNoise/README.md

 # Noise Reduction in Images

-Are you wondering how to reduce noise in pictures?
-You've come to the right place!

 ## Overview
 NoiseReduction is a Python program that reduces noise in images using two methods: local averaging and median filtering.
 The program utilizes matplotlib and numpy to read noisy images (`saltpepper.bmp` and `gaussian.bmp`) and suppress the noise using the mentioned methods.